plone/documentation/about/documentation_styleguide.rst

 .. _styleguide-toc-example:

-Table of Contents for your documentation
+Table Of Contents For Your Documentation
 ========================================

 Make sure all .rst files are referenced with a Table of Contents directive, like this example: